DesignBold/designit-wordpress-plugin/README.md

 ## Install

+Now, if you are using Wordpress version 5 then refer [Plugin for WP version 5](https://github.com/DesignBold/designit-wordpress5-plugin) for detail.

 This section describes how to install the plugin and get it working.

 1 Clone this responsitory, Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.